hamedsj/PitokPMTracker/README.md

 You can simply download the latest version of firefox addon from [Release Page](https://github.com/hamedsj/PitokPMTracker/releases) of the repository.

-You can also build locally: run `npm run build` and load the `dist/firefox` directory as a temporary extension.
-To package, zip `dist/firefox` into an `.xpi` and install it.

 ✅ Congratulations you successfully loaded the extension